 An American guy once told me that "Morocco is like a combination of the Bible and Hollywood".
-Close enough.
+A close enough analogy, Morocco is indeed a country in between religious conservatism and western modernisation.
+Its rich culture is a blend of Arab, Berber, European and African influences.

-One of the stars of instagram, Chefchaouen is also known as the blue city.
-A very chilled out sprawl of powdery blue streets, friendly people, great for street photography.
+Chefchaouen is also known as the blue city.
+A very chilled out sprawl of powdery blue streets, friendly people, very photogenic.
 Close to the city is the Akchour waterfall.

 Marrakech is one of the most exotic cities in the world, mesmerizing travelers with its open air bazaar, Jemaa el Fnaa, complete with snake charmers, storytellers and jugglers.
 The city's centuries-old red walls and towering palm trees are set against the picturesque snow capped Atlas mountains.
 You can wander the souks and medina alleyways to see traditional Moroccan handicrafts, and practice your haggling skills.